 Healthy Cooking Tips:

-Grill, bake, poach, steam, boil, microwave for rather than frying or adding oil• use fats and oils which are high in monounsaturates olive oil, canola oil• replace full fat dairy products with reduced, skim or non fat options• They also replace full cream evaporated milk with low-fat evaporated milk (1.6% fat)• Substitute low fat yoghurt for sour cream• Replace coconut cream with light coconut milk or low fat evaporated milk plus coconut extract• use mono/polyunsaturated oils or spread instead of butter• Select tuna or salmon in brine or spring water (not oil) • For meats remove skin, choose the lean options (breast, lean mince), trim all visible fat and remove the skin for chicken recipes • Replace puff & regular pastry with phyllo pastry sprayed with oil • For with reduced salt, flavor food with lemon juice, herbs and spices instead of salt• Select low or reduced salt varieties wherever possible in sauces • Reduce quantity of sugar in baking – most recipes will still work but keeping time will be reduced• Try a smaller amount of honey or add fruit juice instead of sugar• Use fresh or dried fruit instead of sugar• Use a liquid or powdered equivalent sugar substitute • Select whole grain options – wholemeal bread, wholemeal flour, brown rice, wholemeal pasta• Don’t peel vegetables and fruit – scrub well before eating • use peas, beans or lentils to replace some of the meat in traditional recipes
+Grill, bake, poach, steam, boil, microwave for rather than frying or adding oil use fats and oils which are high in monounsaturated olive oil, canola oil replace full fat dairy products with reduced, skim or non fat options.
+They also replace full cream evaporated milk with low-fat evaporated milk.
+Substitute low fat yogurt for sour cream Replace coconut cream with light coconut milk or low fat evaporated milk plus coconut extract use mono/polyunsaturated oils or spread instead of butter Select tuna or salmon in brine or spring water (not oil).
+For meats remove skin, choose the lean options (breast, lean, trim all visible fat and remove the skin for chicken recipes.
+For with reduced salt, flavor food with lemon juice, herbs and spices instead of salt.
+Select low or reduced salt varieties wherever possible in sauces Reduce quantity of sugar in baking (most recipes will still work but time should be reduced.)
+Try substituting honey or add fruit juice instead of sugar.
+Use fresh or dried fruit instead of sugar.
+Use a liquid or powdered equivalent sugar substitute Select whole grain options – wholemeal bread, wholemeal flour, brown rice, wholemeal pasta.
+Don’t peel vegetables and fruit soak in 3 tablespoon baking soda to 4 cups water for 1 hour.
+It will removes all pesticides.
+Cooking with peas, beans or lentils replaces some of the meat for your proteins, in traditional recipes.